NewsPolitics

 The Air Force base had to temporarily shut down its airspace late Friday, Dec.
 13 into early Saturday, Dec.
 14 due to mysterious drones flying in the area.

 More drones were spotted flying over the base late Monday evening and early Tuesday morning.
-According Robert Purtiman, a spokesman for Wright-Patterson, none of those sightings had affected Wright-Patterson's airspace at the time.
+Robert Purtiman, a spokesman for Wright-Patterson, said none of those sightings had affected Wright-Patterson's airspace at the time.
 Residents on the base, facilities or assets were not impacted either.

 The drone sightings at the base sparked questions about whether they were related to several sightings of mysterious drones across the United States, particularly for supposed flights over New Jersey bases.
 These sightings have resulted in investigations by the FBI and Homeland Security.